 The Contemporary French Studies program allows beginning and intermediate students an entryway into the political, social, and cultural complexity of contemporary France:

-RENNES lies in the heart of Brittany and offers students an opportunity to discover not only contemporary France, but also its Celtic traditions and history.
+RENNES lies in the heart of Brittany and offers students an opportunity to discover not only contemporary France but also its Celtic traditions and history.
 The Rennes Liberal Arts program enables students to:

 TOULOUSE is home to one of Europe's oldest universities and one of France's premier business schools.
-The Business & Culture program offers students the opportunity to take courses at one of the nation’s best undergraduate business schools, pursue an internship with a local or international company while living in a region of France with a rich cultural heritage.
+The Business & Culture program offers students the opportunity to take courses at one of the nation’s best undergraduate business schools, and pursue an internship with a local or international company while living in a region of France with a rich cultural heritage.
 Students can:

 Students wishing to apply for CIEE must: